OZK (CBRN suit): Use

+OZK was adopted into service some time between 1956 and 1962, most likely in 1958.

 Each OZK is individually assigned to a serviceman, as evidenced by a tag that is attached to the sheath of the raincoat and to the overboots bag.
-To recognize a serviceman wearing a n OZK, shoulder straps with military rank insignia are drawn on the coat sleeve with a pen (felt-tip pen, marker); for the enlisted personnel, a figure is drawn indicating his ordinal number in the unit.
+To recognize a serviceman wearing an OZK, shoulder straps with military rank insignia are drawn on the coat sleeve with a pen (felt-tip pen, marker); for the enlisted personnel, a figure is drawn indicating his ordinal number in the unit.

 Russian and Soviet NBC protection troops have standards (norms) of suiting up in an OZK: